About The Rolling Barrage

 Second(s)

-The Rolling Barrage PTSD Foundation and The Rolling Barrage
+The Rolling Barrage

 The Rolling Barrage is open to riders with not just a military background.
 We greatly support the inclusion of First Responder communities such as police services, fire departments and emergency medical organizations to participate.
 We openly invite civilian riders, as a way to show support for troops and within the Emergency Services and Safety Community.

 A sense of belonging is significant in any mental health healing process.
 The Rolling Barrage as a coast-to-coast national ride helps foster this process.
-We encourage veterans, serving CAF members, First Responders, and the Safety Community to engage with each other during the ride and throughout the year.
+We encourage Veterans, serving CAF members, First Responders, and the Safety Community to engage with each other during the ride and throughout the year.
 Our members have been known to build alliances from common roots of serving and protecting Canada.